 Norfolk County Council confirms that the new school will not have a negative impact on public or service users and that no particular groups of people or current local schools will be adversely affected by the new school.
-However, there are a number of risks identified within the development of a new free school and appointing a sponsor;
+However, there are a number of risks identified within the development of a new free school and appointing a sponsor:

-- House build rate slows and expected number of children is impacted - Sponsor has additional accessibility needs - Delays to new school opening - Sponsor not identified through presumption process - Admissions impact if Sponsor appointed by RD with religious focus
+• House build rate slows and expected number of children is impacted

+- Sponsor has additional accessibility needs - Delays to new school opening - Sponsor not identified through presumption process - Admissions impact if Sponsor appointed by RD with religious focus

-Listed below are the recommended actions that will help to mitigate it these risks.
+Listed below are the recommended actions that will help to mitigate these risks.

-Action Lead Date 1.
-Monitor pupil places and house build rate Place Planning ongoing 2.
+Number Action Lead Date 1.
+Monitor pupil places Place Planning ongoing 2.
 Work with trust sponsor, once appointed on accessibility issues Capital by Sept 24 3.
 Delivery of new school on time, compliant with DfE Building Bulletin 103 requirement for primary schools Capital By Sept 24 4.
-Work with RD to identify sponsor for new free school School org/ Partnership Adviser By September 2023 4.
-If RD sponsors a Trust with a religious focus, to work with the trust, to ensure the school will be inclusive Partnership Adviser From Sept 23 - Sept 24
+If the RD sponsors a Trust with a religious focus, to work with the trust, to ensure the school will be inclusive Partnership Adviser From Sept 22 - Sept 24

-Assessment of Proposals
+8. Assessment of Proposals